 A car accident can lead to a wide variety of orthopedic injuries, ranging from minor injuries that require minimal treatment, to severe ones that require surgery and rehabilitation.

 Orthopedics is a branch of medicine dealing with the prevention and correction of injuries or disorders to the skeletal system and associated joints, muscles, and ligaments.
 According to the American Academy of Orthopedic Surgeons over one in four Americans have a musculoskeletal disorder.
 These injuries cost the United States around $850 billion each year.
 According data available in 2006, musculoskeletal symptoms are responsible for over 132 million doctor visits each year.
-In this post, our St. Louis auto accident attorneys will discuss some of the most common types of orthopedic injuries that can result from car crashes.

 Types of orthopedic injuries from car accidents